plausible/docs/docs/manual-link-tagging.md

 For any clicks on the above link, "**Newsletter**" would be listed as a referral source in your Plausible Analytics dashboard, "**Email**" would be listed as the medium and "**NovemberNewsletter**" would be listed as the campaign.

 It is a good practice to tag your links where the referrer header is not sent.
-Emails, newsletters, chat, messaging applications, particular websites and so on.
+Emails, newsletters, chat, messaging applications, social media, paid advertising campaigns and so on.

 When a query parameter is present in the link it takes priority.
 When someone lands on your website without the special query parameter defined, we fall back to the referrer header.

+Note that the referral sources including query parameters are counted only when they start a new session on your site.

 Read more about "[how to use UTM parameters to track your campaigns and understand the dark traffic](https://plausible.io/blog/utm-tracking-tags)".